Alcohol Use Disorder and Alcohol Abuse

 - distorted thinking, especially denial.

-Alcoholism stems from genetic, environmental, and psychosocial factors.
-A high percentage of alcoholics have a genetic predisposition to the disease, although genetic predisposition can be overcome.
+AUD stems from genetic, environmental, and psychosocial factors.
+A high percentage of individuals with AUD have a genetic predisposition to the disease, although genetic predisposition can be overcome.
 Genetics are risk factors, not destiny.

-People with the disease of alcoholism often need treatment, counseling, or medical attention to learn how to stop drinking and to live a healthier life.
+People with the disease of AUD often need treatment, counseling, or medical attention to learn how to stop drinking and to live a healthier life.

 The NIAAA also offers.
 In North Carolina, call the Alcohol and Drug Council of North Carolina at 1-800-688-4232 to find treatment services in your community.